willianathompson/azure-network-protocols/README.md

 download wireshark, traffic observed
 </p>
 <p>
-Traffic was generated between the Windows 10 and Ubuntu Server VMs to test connectivity and validate the security configurations.
-SSH was used to remotely manage both VMs, and RDP was accessed for Windows remote desktop connections from the Ubuntu VM.
-A basic web server was set up on the Ubuntu VM to test HTTP/S access from the Windows 10 VM.
-DNS resolution and ICMP (ping) connectivity were also tested between the two VMs.
+Wireshark was downloaded to watch and analyze the network traffic between the Windows 10 and Ubuntu Server VMs.
+Traffic was sent between the VMs to check if the connection was working and if the security settings were set up properly.
+RDP was used to connect to the Windows 10 VM from the Ubuntu VM.
 </p>
 <br />